error404notfound/making-embedded-systems-homework/homework_week_2/README.md

 ### Does it have any special peripherals?
 (List 3-5 that you find interesting.)

 ### If it has an ADC, what are the features?
--How much does the board cost vs what the processor costs?
+### How much does the board cost vs what the processor costs?
 Is the processor in stock anywhere?
-(Try Digikey, Mouser, Octopart, Google, and so on.)

 |     Item      |   Digikey     |   Mouser      |   Octopart    | Aliexpress    |   Amazon      |